PCLinuxOS: Features

-PCLinuxOS places specific emphasis on desktop computing, concentrating its efforts on home or small business environments, hence paying less attention to other more "traditional" uses, like servers, although packages for most server tasks are available.
+PCLinuxOS places specific emphasis on desktop computing, concentrating its efforts on home or small business environments, hence paying less attention to other more "traditional" uses, like servers.

 PCLinuxOS is distributed as a Live CD, which can also be installed on a local hard disk drive or USB flash drive.
 Beginning from version 2009.1 PCLinuxOS provides a USB installer to create a Live USB, where the user's configuration and personal data can be saved if desired.
 A live USB of older versions of PCLinuxOS can be created manually or with UNetbootin.
 The entire CD can be run from memory, assuming the system has sufficient RAM.
 PCLinuxOS uses APT-RPM, based on APT (Debian), a package management system (originally from the Debian distribution), together with Synaptic Package Manager, a GUI to APT, to add, remove or update packages.
 If there is enough memory on the machine, and an active network connection, the Live CD can update packages.
 PCLinuxOS is also designed to be easy to remaster after installation, creating one's personalized Live CD, using the mylivecd tool.

 PCLinuxOS maintains its software repository, available via the Advanced Packaging Tool (APT) and its Synaptic front-end, completely replacing Mandriva's urpmi.
 This means that an installation could be continuously updated to the latest versions of packages, hence sometimes forgoing the need to re-install the entire distribution upon each successive release.
-Other differences include its menu arrangement, custom graphics, and icon sets.
+Other differences include its menu arrangement, custom graphics and icon sets.

-End of official support for 32bit version

-On May 10, 2016, main developer Texstar announced the end of support for 32bit versions of PCLinuxOS.
-As a result, 32bit ISOs of the distribution, official 32bit package updates and forum support ceased availability.
-While this doesn't prevent unofficial support, following the announcement only 64bit ISO images and package updates are available through the official webpage and channels.

-Other versions

-There are several community projects associated with PCLinuxOS.

-KDE Fullmonty (FM) edition (Discontinued)

-KDE FullMonty (Live & Install DVD) is a regular PCLinuxOS KDE installation but is modified to include a special desktop layout and many additional applications and drives preinstalled.
-It is available as either a 32- or 64-bit edition.
+Community distributions

+Because PCLinuxOS includes the mklivecd script, there have been several Community distributions over the years based on PCLinuxOS, though they are permitted to mention that connection only if they follow strict guidelines.
+There are several Community ISO projects associated with PCLinuxOS.

 Trinity edition

-The Trinity edition of PCLinuxOS comes in 2 flavours, a mini-me that is a minimalist iso for those that want to customize their desktop with only the programs they want.
+The Trinity edition of PCLinuxOS comes in two flavors.
+"Mini" is a minimalist ISO intended for those who want to customize their desktop with only the programs they want.
+"Big Daddy", on the other hand, comes with many programs pre-installed, including, but not limited to multimedia codecs and office software.

-The Other is Big Daddy, which includes all the codecs for multimedia, office tools, and more out-of-the-box programs.

 LXQt edition

-PCLinuxOS offers LXQt ISO which offers old LXQt desktop environment.
-The ISO size is approximately 2.1G which comes with LXQt's suite of applications including several third-party applications.
+The LXQt edition on PCLinuxOS comes with LXQt's suite of applications and several third-party applications pre-installed.

-Xfce edition

-PCLOS community edition featuring XFCE desktop in a rolling release offers easy installation and setup, easy to update, and works out of the box without systemd a lot like MX-17 but non-expiring.
-Bluetooth easiest working distro.